 Ways to reduce waste and/or avoid reprinting a welcome sign

-Consider opting for using neutral colours so that is still compliments if your wedding is moved to a different season and you decide to make tweaks to your colour scheme.
+Consider opting for using neutral colours so that is still compliments if your wedding is moved to a different season and you decide to tweak your colour scheme.

 Don't request to have your wedding date printed on them.
 Instead consider opting for a meaningful quote, maybe your favourite song lyrics or an illustration.
 Make it a memorable, meaningful keepsake and something you'd be proud to display in your house.
 If nothing else you've got yourself a nice piece of home decor.